Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Experiment

 \subsection{Setup}

 The experimental arrangement employed in this study is illustrated in Fig.~\ref{Fig:exp}~(a).
-A continuous-wave Nd:YAG laser operating at a wavelength of 1064\,nm served as the primary carrier field.
-This beam was subsequently amplified to 10\,W by a fiber amplifier and injected as s-polarized light into a 50:50 beam splitter (BS).
-The polarization and beam paths were controlled using a series of half-wave plates (HWPs), polarizing beam splitters (PBSs), and a dichroic beam splitter (DBS).
-Within the Michelson interferometer, one arm comprised entirely fixed mirrors, while the second arm contained a suspended mirror and a piezo-actuated mirror (PZT1).
+A continuous-wave Nd:YAG laser labeled as the "Main Laser," operating at a wavelength of 1064\,nm, served as the primary carrier field.
+This beam was subsequently amplified up to 10\,W by a fiber amplifier and injected as s-polarized light into a 50:50 beam splitter (BS).
+The polarization and beam paths were controlled using a series of half-wave plates (HWPs), polarizing beam splitters (PBSs), and dichroic beam splitters (DBSs).

+Within the Michelson interferometer, one arm consisted entirely of fixed mirrors, while the other arm was folded and included a suspended mirror and a piezo-actuated mirror (PZT1).
 The fixed arm had an optical path length of 85\,cm, whereas the suspended mirror arm was 65\,cm long.
 As shown in Fig.~\ref{Fig:exp}~(b), the suspended mirror, weighing approximately 0.2\,g, was positioned at the folding point of the interferometer arm.
-This configuration effectively doubles the radiation pressure exerted on the mirror, enhancing the resultant optical spring constant.
+This configuration effectively doubles the electric field amplitude at the folding mirror surface, resulting in a fourfold increase in radiation pressure and, consequently, in the optical spring constant.
 The mirror was supported by a compliant suspension system consisting of two beryllium-copper double-spiral springs, each creating flexural hinge points oriented orthogonally on opposite sides of the mirror.
 This dual-sided suspension arrangement provided enhanced rigidity in both pitch and yaw degrees of freedom.
-The mechanical resonance frequency of the mirror suspension system was determined to be $f_\mathrm{m} = 28.73 \pm 0.05$\,Hz, with a measured quality factor of $Q = 24 \pm 2$.
-Eddy current damping, implemented by positioning a neodymium magnet near the suspension, was employed to achieve this quality factor.
-Finally, the beams returning from both interferometer arms recombine at the beam splitter and propagate toward the antisymmetric (AS) port, where they are reflected by the SRM.
-Consequently, an SRC is formed.
+The mechanical resonance frequency of the mirror suspension system was measured to be $f_\mathrm{m} = 28.73 \pm 0.05$\,Hz.
+The quality factor was deliberately reduced to $Q = 24 \pm 2$ through the application of eddy current damping, achieved by positioning a neodymium magnet behind the suspension.
+The beams returning from both interferometer arms are recombined at the beam splitter and directed toward the antisymmetric (AS) port, where they are reflected by the SRM.
+This configuration forms an SRC between the beam splitter and the SRM.